 Processing shall be lawful only if and to the extent that at least one of the following applies: […] f) processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party…

-As can be seen, this article clearly sets out two possible subjects who could pursue these legitimate interests that would enable the processing.
-The first of them is the data controller.
+This article clearly sets out two possible subjects who could pursue these legitimate interests that would enable the processing.
+The first of them is the controller.
 The second is any “third party”, without this article specifying in more detail who can be understood as a third party for these purposes.
-It is clear that an employee could never fit into the first scenario because, basically, the data controller is the employer (the company, entity, etc.) and never the employee, who would be the data subject by definition.
+It is clear that an employee could never fit into the first scenario and actually the controller in this context should be the employer (the company, entity, etc.) and never the employee, who would be the data subject by definition.
 However, could the employee, in addition to being a data subject, be considered a “third party”?

-Well, first of all, if we apply common sense, it does not feel right that the data subject can fit into the concept of “third party”.
+If we apply common sense, it does not feel right that the data subject can fit into the concept of “third party”.
 In fact, if we look at Article 6, we can see that, for example, paragraph (d) refers to the “vital interests of the data subject”.
-This clearly leads us to deduce that, if the legislators had wanted to refer to the data subject in paragraph (f), they would have used the word “data subject” directly – as in paragraph (d) – and not “third party”.
+This clearly leads us to deduce that, if the legislator had wanted to refer to the data subject in paragraph (f), they would have used the word “data subject” directly – as in paragraph (d) – and not “third party”.
 So, who would be considered as a “third party”?
-In this case, it seems quite simple, since we have a wonderful article 4.10 GDPR that include de definition below:
+In this case, it seems quite simple, since Article 4.10 GDPR includes the definition below: